FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_DecisionInsightIntegration.md

     "title": "Integrate Decision Insight",
     "linkTitle": "Integrate Decision Insight",
     "weight": "170"
-}<span class="mc-variable suite_variables.DecisionInsightName variable">Decision Insight</span> is a Business Activity Monitoring (BAM) product that collects, aggregates, correlates, and reports events from <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> and other products, applications, and systems throughout your infrastructure. <span class="mc-variable suite_variables.DecisionInsightName variable">Decision Insight</span> is a separate product that you can buy from <span class="mc-variable axway_variables.Company_Name variable">Axway</span> or an authorized partner.
-Once you license and configure <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to send file transfer and processing events to Decision Insight, data is collected and displayed on a dashboard.
+}{{< SecureTransport/decisioninsightname  >}} is a Business Activity Monitoring (BAM) product that collects, aggregates, correlates, and reports events from {{< SecureTransport/componentshortname  >}} and other products, applications, and systems throughout your infrastructure. {{< SecureTransport/decisioninsightname  >}} is a separate product that you can buy from {{< SecureTransport/companyname  >}} or an authorized partner.
+Once you license and configure {{< SecureTransport/componentshortname  >}} to send file transfer and processing events to Decision Insight, data is collected and displayed on a dashboard.

 > **Note:**
 >